Cypripedium parviflorum var. makasin (Small Yellow Lady's Slipper) - photos and description

 General: Leafy plants with an upright growth habit, often found in clumps of many stems.
 Plants pubescent.

 Flowers: Flowers solitary on long peduncles.
 They are showy, yellow, with a pouch-like lower lip.
 Flowers with a slight fragrance.
-Two lateral petals are twisted, and dark brown in colour.
-One sepal grows above the lip, and two sepals under the lip are united together.
+Two lateral petals are twisted, and are dark brown (darker than Large Yellow Lady’s Slipper).
+The dorsal sepal grows above the slipper, and two sepals are united together under the slipper.

 Leaves: Leaves are alternate, oval to elliptical, clasp the stem somewhat; leaf highlighted in photo above was 9 cm long and 2.5 cm wide. leaf margins hairy and also hairy on undersides along the nerves.